 Centrally located within the city center of Oslo, with a recreational park nearby, this Sørenga harbor pool includes not only the deck, but also separate swimming pools and a float.
 The deck furniture is built right into the deck itself, encouraging better use of the entire area and inviting people in for a more interactive experience.

 Architect: Pine River Group

 There’s something about water and beaches that just pulls people in, with thousands flocking to beachfront areas every year.
-So what better way to help protect those beaches while giving people a means of congregating than to provide them with a beach promenade?
+So what better way to help protect those beaches while giving people a means of congregating than to provide them with a boardwalk?

-This wooden walkway, in Bethany Beach, Delaware, keeps people off of dunes and other sensitive areas, while directing them to nearby shops and attractions.
+This wooden walkway and boardwalk in Bethany Beach, Delaware, keeps people off of dunes and other sensitive areas, while directing them to nearby shops and attractions.
 The wood stays cooler underfoot than many other decking materials - not to mention the sand - which invites people in to get more comfortable with the area and to increase their enjoyment at the same time.